 Funded by the U.S. Department of Labor’s Office of Disability Employment Policy, the National Collaborative on Workforce and Disability for Youth assists state and local workforce development systems to better serve all youth, including youth with disabilities and other disconnected youth.

 The National Consortium on Leadership and Disability for Youth work is guided by the five areas of youth development and leadership: Learning, Connecting, Thriving, Working, and Leading.
 These five areas correspond with 7 of the 8 areas of emphasis listed in the Developmental Disabilities Act.
+IEL's past work on this program has produced many rescoures that can be utilized for youth advocacy.

 RAMP is a high-tech, career-focused mentoring program for youth involved with or at risk of involvement with the juvenile justice system, including those with disabilities.
 The RAMP model uses a combination of group, peer, and individualized mentoring to promote the successful transition of all youth.